JoshuaCHartman/NYU_XR_Development_Projects/README.md

  Projects completed as part of the NYU Tandon School of Engineering XR Development and 3D Graphics course.

  ## Week 7 - UI & Animation
+ - Interactive Environment :
+ - - Switch between 1st and 3rd person view by pressing 1 on the keyboard.
+Movement w/ WASD & arrow keys and mouse.
+ - - Interactions with multiple objects : NPCs turn towards player and change animation state and then returning to starting rotation and state when player leaves, chests that open and move, doors that open (or not, depending on circumstances), UI elements appear on scene in response to player location (instructions, warnings, info).
+ - - Numerous particle effects.
+ - - Game lit with point and ambient light (night scene).
+ - - Looping background sounds.
+ - - Individual animation loops for NPCs.

  - Isometric Adventure :
  - - Four fireflies blink and move independently using keyframes.
  - - Chest animates open/close when player enters trigger zone, and triggers event in log.